NGSchoolEU/website/content/post/2022-06-16-ngschool-2022-application-form-solutions.md

 In the SP2 scenario, the prevalence of disease is 10 times higher, so 1,000 out of 10,000 cases would be positive.
 Now the test with 95% accuracy would report 0.95 x 1,000 = 950 TP and 0.95 x 9,000 = 8,550 TN.
 It would also wrongly report 0.05 x 1,000 = 50 FN and 0.05 x 9,000 = 450 FP.
 Fraction of TP out of all the positives reported by the test now is 950 / (950 + 450) = 0.68.

+Note:

+The explained solutions assume that the reported accuracy of the test is the same for both groups of people (healthy and patients).
+As this was not stated explicitly, we will accept as correct answers those that said there was not enough information to calculate this.

 ### SP3
 In a study that looked at the effect of substance A on the global gene expression levels of 20 thousand genes in 10 cell line samples, authors report significantly reduced and increased expression for 1287 and 446 genes, respectively (t-test, p value<0.05).
 Which of the following problems occurs in this analysis?